 See LPA FACT SHEET: Fixed term contract employees for more information.

-leading role is a role where the salary of the employee concerned exceeds double the Performer Category 1 Grade 1 rate prescribed in Level 7 of clause 11-Minimum rates but is less than the upper salary limit figure as defined in clause 2.
+Date of effect: 16 July 2024 leading role is a role where the salary of the employee concerned exceeds double the Performer Category 1 Grade 1 rate prescribed in Level 7 of clause 11-Minimum rates but is less than the upper salary limit figure as defined in clause 2.